 Rumpelstiltskin

 “Perhaps your name is Abner,” she said.
 “No?
 How about Gunnar?”
 “Alfonso?”
 “Silas?”
 And many more.

-The Queen stayed up all night that night, coming up with every bizarre name she could think of.
+The Queen, in a cold sweat, stayed up all night that night, coming up with every bizarre name she could think of.
 She had her servants do the same.
 They were writing down names such as “Roast ribs,” or “Sheepshark,” “Gorglethorpe,” or “Spindleshank.”
-“We’re just guessing!” she said in alarm.
+“We’re just guessing!” she said in despair.
 She put on her royal cape and hood, and walked outside the castle.
+“If I have peace and quiet, maybe I will think of something,” she thought.
+"I must have a breakthrough, somehow."

+The Queen went into the woods to the deepest, thickest part, so deep it was dark even though it was daytime.
 All of a sudden, the queen saw the light of a fire far away.
 And heard a voice, too.
 There was something about that voice, but what?
-She stepped closer.
+She stepped closer, quietly so as not to make a sound.
 There in front of a fire danced a little man.
 It was he, the very same imp!

+Rumpelstiltskin